CARD CARRYING

 #

-Riding the CATA bus back to the business district, Hart dialed the UU Church in Wickham.
+On his bus ride back, Hart dialed the UU Church in Wickham.
 No one was in the office this late in the day, so he left a message for the church secretary asking if she could meet with him tomorrow morning.
 Then he called Tommy McCabe.

 Based on what Pete told him, Hart expected McCabe to hang up the second he learned who the caller was.
 So he was surprised to hear the man say, “I think they’ve got the wrong guy.
 I think it’s ICE.
 Or some gang posing as ICE.”